RedisTimeSeries/RedisTimeSeries/docs/commands.md

 ```

 - key - Key name for timeseries
-- fromTimestamp - Start timestamp for the range query. `-` can be used to express the minimum possible timestamp (0).
+- fromTimestamp - Start timestamp for the range query. `-`: automatic timestamp based on the server's clock.
 - toTimestamp - End timestamp for range query, `+` can be used to express the maximum possible timestamp.

 Optional parameters: